• Login

 Abstract

 Rationale: Heparin and low molecular weight heparin (LMWH) are widely used as clinical anticoagulants.
 The determination of their composition and structural heterogeneity still challenges analysts.
 Methods: Disaccharide compositional analysis, utilizing heparinase-catalyzed depolymerization, is one of the most important ways to evaluate the sequence, structural composition and quality of heparin and LMWH.
 Hydrophilic interaction chromatography coupled with quadruple time-of-flight mass spectrometry (HILIC/QTOFMS) has been developed to analyze the resulting digestion products.
 Results: HILIC shows good resolution and excellent MS compatibility.
 Digestion products of heparin and LMWHs afforded up to 16 compounds that were separated using HILIC and analyzed semi-quantitatively.
 These included eight common disaccharides, two disaccharides derived from chain termini, three 3-O-sulfo-group-containing tetrasaccharides, along with three linkage region tetrasaccharides and their derivatives.
 Structures of these digestion products were confirmed by mass spectral analysis.
 The disaccharide compositions of a heparin, two batches of the LMWH, enoxaparin, and two batches of the LMWH, nadroparin, were compared.
 In addition to identifying disaccharides, 3-O-sulfo-group-containing tetrasaccharides, linkage region tetrasaccharides were observed having slightly different compositions and contents in these heparin products suggesting that they had been prepared using different starting materials or production processes.
-Conclusions: Thus, compositional analysis using HILIC/QTOFMS offers a unique insight into different heparin products.;
+Conclusions: Thus, compositional analysis using HILIC/QTOFMS offers a unique insight into different heparin products.

 Description

-Rapid Communications in Mass Spectrometry, 30, 277-284; Note : if this item contains full text it may be a preprint, author manuscript, or a Gold OA copy that permits redistribution with a license such as CC BY.
+Note : if this item contains full text it may be a preprint, author manuscript, or a Gold OA copy that permits redistribution with a license such as CC BY.
 The final version is available through the publisher’s platform.

 Department

-The Linhardt Research Labs.; The Shirley Ann Jackson, Ph.D.
-Center for Biotechnology and Interdisciplinary Studies (CBIS);
+The Shirley Ann Jackson, Ph.D.
+Center for Biotechnology and Interdisciplinary Studies (CBIS)

 Relationships